 BA (Hons) | MA | MPhil | MArch | LEED AP | GCSD | NCARB | FRSA

-Director of Studies, St. John's College
+Director of Studies, St. John's College, University of Cambridge

-Visiting Fellow, University of Oxford Refugee Study Centre
+Visiting Fellow, Refugee Study Centre, University of Oxford

 Mark has practised architecture in Beijing, Boston, London and New York, working on commercial and mixed-use projects for Norman Foster, cultural projects for Colin St John Wilson and MJ Long, and residential projects for Annabelle Selldorf.
 He is a licensed architect (NCARB) with a specialty in integrated sustainability: he is an Accredited Professional Leader in Energy and Environmental Design (LEED AP), he holds a Graduate Certificate in Sustainable Design (GCSD), and he has been selected as a member of the Al Gore Climate Leadership Corps.
 Mark has served as an invited juror for international design competitions held by the Royal Society of Arts, the Architects' Journal, and the Architecture Foundation.